nemzutkovic/Carleton-University-CS-Guide/README.md

-# CS-Code
+# Carleton CS Guide

-Contains all my work done during my computer science undergrad.
+Contains all my work done during my computer science undergrad (2017-2019).
 Each directory is represented as the course code in the form of COMP XXXX.
-Each directory will have it's own README file that will outline the professor, time course was taken, programming language(s) used and any other instructions.
+Each directory will have it's own README file that will outline the professor, term course was taken, programming language(s) used and any other instructions.

 ## Purpose

 To help current and future students get inspiration for their assignments and tutorials.
-Copying is something I wouldn't recommend if you want to learn.
+Copying is forbidden, but feel free to reference any work in this repo.

 ## Prerequisites